Who missed last month’s painful but exciting quiz? Here it is again with the answer to follow:

 What issues do you think would have lingered on without Remedy-Y?

 I think the scarring on the lips would have been bad!
 They were really deep gashes, so I think the healing would have been much slower.
 And the loose teeth…I really saw a difference on the looseness of the teeth.
 Remedy-Y cleaned up the whole area…it was magical.

 On the first rinse with Remedy-Y the open gashes on his lower lips closed up almost immediately and I think it also made the loose teeth firm up.
 The deep gashes were literally closed up after Remedy-Y.

-And the winner for Best Remedy and Supporting Remedy in a starring role is… (the envelope please….)
+And the winner for Best Remedy and Best Supporting Remedy in an accident is… (the envelope please….)

 Hypericum and Calendula!!!!!

 Interestingly, in Murphy’s Repertory, under “Wounds, gaping” there are only two remedies: Hypericum and Calendula.